-The Tale of the Bamboo Cutter, also known as Taketori Monogatari, is a Japanese folk tale that makes reference to Mount Fuji.
-This tale from approximately 1592 is also known as “Princess Kaguya’s Tale”.
+The Tale of the Bamboo Cutter, also known as Taketori Monogatari, is a Japanese folk tale that references the Mount Fuji.
+This tale of approximately 1592 is also known as “The Tale of Princess Kaguya”.

 Taketori monogatari – the truth about Kaguya-hime

 Finally, five princes came to Taketori no Okina's residence to ask for Kaguya-hime's hand in marriage.
 The princes eventually persuaded Taketori no Okina to tell a reluctant Kaguya-hime to choose one of them.